salamcast/AutomatorShellActionTools/README.md

 > $> ls | arg="one" arg2="two" php main.command

 As you can see with the example above, you can use this class to help you process to types of input for a shell tool; but the main focus is building an Mac OS X Automator.app Action in XCode using shell scripting -- PHP in this case.
+Use the debug.main.command.sh script to see the basics of this class in Action.

 **Ignored ENV keys**